paradime-io/paradime-dbt-movie-challenge/README.md

 - Select distinct to ensure that there are not duplicate rows in stg models.
 - Tests for uniqueness on the imdb_id (this is the join key for all sources) to make sure that each movie appears only once.
 - Removing all rows that doesn't have imdb_id.
-- Coalescing values from different sources to ensure completness. (eg. imdb_rating)
+- Coalescing values from different sources to ensure completness. (eg. imdb_rating from imdb and omdb)

 ### Calculating Movie Success
 Movie success is the centre metric for all insights in this project.
 That is why creating a robust ultimate success indicator is one of the key aspects of modelling as well.
-Below is explains how this is achieved.
+Below explains how this is achieved.

 ## Visualizations